jetsons/JetPack.Net/README.md

-# Jetpack.Net
+# Jetpack for .NET

-To use this simply grab our Nuget package Jetpack.Net and add this to the top of your class:
+To use this simply grab our Nuget package `Jetsons.JetPack` and add this to the top of your class:

     using Jetsons.JetPack;